If personal data is actually a commodity, can you buy some from another person, as if that person were a fruit stand?

 |Rivalness||NO||Club good: e.g., bridges, cable TV, private golf courses, controlled access to copyrighted works||Public good: e.g., data, information, law enforcement, national defense, fire fighting, public roads, street lighting|

-The second problem is that nature of data as a public good also inconveniences claims that it ought to be property.
+PROBLEM #2 is that the nature of data as a public good also inconveniences claims that it ought to be property.
 Thomas Jefferson explained this in his 1813 letter to Isaac MacPherson:

 If nature has made any one thing less susceptible than all others of exclusive property, it is the action of the thinking power called an idea, which an individual may exclusively possess as long as he keeps it to himself; but the moment it is divulged, it forces itself into the possession of every one, and the receiver cannot dispossess himself of it.
 Its peculiar character, too, is that no one possesses the less, because every other possesses the whole of it.
 He who receives an idea from me, receives instruction himself without lessening mine; as he who lights his taper at mine, receives light without darkening me.
 That ideas should freely spread from one to another over the globe, for the moral and mutual instruction of man, and improvement of his condition, seems to have been peculiarly and benevolently designed by nature, when she made them, like fire, expansible over all space, without lessening their density in any point, and like the air in which we breathe, move, and have our physical being, incapable of confinement or exclusive appropriation

 Of course Jefferson never heard of data.
 But what he says about “the thinking power called an idea,” and how ideas are like fire, is important for us to get our heads around amidst the rising chorus of voices insistenting that data is a form of property.